-Passengers retrieve cars stuck on the WA ferry that ran aground on Bainbridge Island
+Passengers retrieve cars from WA ferry that ran aground on Bainbridge Island

 Beginning at 9 a.m.
 Sunday, travelers and tow trucks began lining up on the Bremerton dock.
 Over the course of an hour, the crew puzzled their way through offloading the ship, wrapping up around 10 a.m.

-Passengers on board when the boat ran aground on Saturday afternoon recalled the lights flickering, followed by alarms sounding on the boat and the captain warning people to brace for impact.
+Passengers on board when the boat ran aground Saturday afternoon recalled the lights flickering, followed by alarms sounding on the boat and the captain warning people to brace for impact.
 The crash itself was gentle, as the Jumbo-class ferry settled on the sandy shores of southern Bainbridge Island.

 “It was controlled chaos,” said Rhona Jones, who was trying to return home to Seattle on Saturday night but instead spent the night in Bremerton with her son after five hours aboard the ferry.